AnnaS0272/MachineLearning/README.md

 First we compared two oversampling algorithms to determine which algorithm results in the best performance.
 We oversampled the data using the naive random oversampling algorithm and the SMOTE algorithm.

-The main paramenter of assessment will be using the F1 score.
+The main paramenter of assessment we will be using is the F1 score.
 The F1 score, also called the harmonic mean, can be characterized as a single summary statistic of precision and sensitivity.
-The formula for the F1 score is the following:

-2(Precision * Sensitivity)/(Precision + Sensitivity)
+The formula for the F1 score is the following: ```2(Precision * Sensitivity)/(Precision + Sensitivity)```

 After printing the confusion matrix the F1 score is: **0.76.**
 ```